Who are eclipse chasers?

 Eclipse Chasers follow the Indonesia Eclipse 2016

-Adventure Alternative has sought out one such location for our Indonesia eclipse 2016 trip.
+Adventure Alternative has sought out one such location for our trip this year.
 Idyllic Moti Island off the coast of the historic Sultante of Ternate is where our travellers will experience the solar eclipse for more than three minutes.
 A volcanic island with only a few small villages, guests will have the option to camp overnight on the beach or stay in a family homestay, making this a rare opportunity to enjoy such a natural phenomenon with the local community.

 Adventure Alternative's Eclipse Chasers

 Many guests have travelled with us before on our eclipse adventures; earlier this year we took fifteen eclipse chasers to northern Norway to view the total solar eclipse on an arctic panorama.
-A unique event, the 2015 eclipse was only visible on the line of totality from one populated area and the exact location we journeyed to –Svalbard, Norway!
+A unique event, the 2015 eclipse was only visible on the line of totality from one populated area and the exact location we journeyed to was Svalbard in northern Norway.

 Especially striking, total solar eclipses completely affect our senses; as the light fades and all the planets and stars of our solar system brighten against the black sky, it can be easy to see why people will travel again and again to chase this exceptional natural occurrence.